 Accident sickness and unemployment cover explained

-With rising unemployment and the continued economic downturn it’s unsurprising that mortgage brokers and insurers alike have noted big increases in the number of enquiries about mortgage payment protection insurance or ASU as it is otherwise known so I thought now would be a good time to discuss how the cover works and what type of cover is available.
+With rising unemployment and the continued economic downturn, it is unsurprising that mortgage brokers and insurers alike have noted increases in enquiries about mortgage payment protection insurance or accident sickness and unemployment insurance, as it is otherwise known.

-Few homeowners are aware that income support for mortgage interest is now only available 39 weeks after a redundancy or injury etc leave you out of work, and certainly very few would continue to receive pay at full level for this length of time or even have sufficient savings to cover their mortgage and lifestyle for this duration, and this is where the need for ASU cover comes in.
+And very few people would continue to receive pay at full salary for this length of time or even have sufficient savings to cover their mortgage and lifestyle for this duration; this is where the need for ASU cover applies.

-These products are designed to provide cover where you are unable to work due to an accident, sickness or in certain circumstances unemployment and to help support the payment of important bills such as a mortgage, insurance, utilities & food etc. They typically will provide a benefit for between 12 and 24 months.
+ASU covers being unable to work due to an accident, sickness or unemployment (if applicable).
+And to help pay bills like your mortgage, insurance, utilities and food.
+They typically provide a benefit for between 12 and 24 months.

-As usual if you are interested in this type of protection it makes sense to speak to an independent mortgage or financial advisor prior to making a purchase and make sure it suits your needs fully as many wont charge a fee for arranging the cover.
+As usual, if you are interested in this type of protection, it makes sense to speak to an independent mortgage or financial advisor before making a purchase.